jax-ml/jax/README.md

 | [**Install guide**](#installation)
 | [**Reference docs**](https://jax.readthedocs.io/en/latest/)

-As of `jax` 0.1.58, JAX has dropped Python 2 support.
-Please update to Python 3.5 or newer.
+**Announcement:** As of version 0.1.58, JAX has dropped Python 2 support, and requires Python 3.5 or newer.
+See [CHANGELOG.md](https://github.com/google/jax/blob/master/CHANGELOG.md).

 ## What is JAX?